-If you're thinking about billing insurance for massage therapy sessions, you may be wondering "Where Do I Start?"
+If you're thinking about billing insurance for massage therapy sessions, you may be wondering, "Where Do I Start?"
 The answer may depend on your current skills and licensure.
-As a start to bill insurance you need to be proficient at SOAP note charting and have an understanding of the intricacies of medical massage (for example, knowledge of muscle origins, insertions and actions, Orthopedic Assessment, myofascial release and neuromuscular therapy).
+As a start to bill insurance, you need to be proficient at SOAP note charting and understand the intricacies of medical massage (for example, knowledge of muscle origins, insertions and actions, Orthopedic Assessment, myofascial release, and neuromuscular therapy).

 Hands Heal: Communication, Documentation, and Insurance Billing for Manual Therapists, by Diana L. Thompson

 Massage Insurance Billing CE course offered by Vivian Madison-Mahoney